BoSen29/UnitTracker/README.md

 Any non-breaking upgrades should just be a matter of copy and replace the current UnitTracker.dll with a new one.
 Any breaking changes requiring a different approach will be documented with the release.

 ## Changelog
+#### 1.3.0
+Fixed issues with gameversion 10.9.1 not registering event handlers.
 #### 1.2.1
 Added spectate-only rolls, mastermind, spells selected and available king spells while spectating games.
 Also added rolls in the post-game summary for regular games.
 #### 1.2.0